jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 	- Truly doing something that is creative and agentic *gives* you energy.
 It doesn't drain it
 - A* path search for DHTs?
 Locality mapping?
 	- This [video explainer of Meridian](https://www.youtube.com/watch?v=O7dyCDE-lw0) is really cool too!
 Taking account earth curvature when working with distance estimations
+		- Essentially, the idea is for each node-to-node query hand-off to "zoom in" to the solution space, reducing the necessary state requirement on each node to only logarithmic of the system size
 	- Optimizing geographical coverage through hypervolumes
 		- Say you have a set of K servers in your cluster
 		- And a set of L servers that are candidates
 		- Iteratively sub out servers in K for servers in L to find the set that maximizes the hypervolume to maximize the geographical coverage
+			- The ring members are diverse within the enclosed space by looking at the three dimensional case, which selects the three nodes from each ring that form the largest triangle
 	- This of course assumes laying wires that follow the curvature of the earth.
 Does this assumption hold for interplanetary systems?
 Probably not but eh we'll think about it when we get there
 - [Rewind in Braid](https://www.youtube.com/watch?v=8dinUbg2h70), a talk by Jonathan Blow
 	- Implementation options